vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

-Where paymentInstruemnt is meant as a indicator that can be used to differentiate.
+Where paymentInstruemnt is as an indicator that can be used to differentiate the two alternatives.

 Where networkToken is the Network token of the card, up to 16-19 digits.
 A full replacement of the PAN.
 To be added by the acquirer DE02 field.